Up Your Intake! 10 Foods High in Protein

-#8 - EggsEggs were once the benchmark regarding quality of protein.
-Its bioavailability is superior to many other protein sources meaning that little is lost or burned in digestion and more goes to where it needs to go recovery and building muscle.
+#8 - EggsEggs were once the benchmark regarding the quality of protein.
+Its bioavailability is superior to many other protein sources meaning that little is lost or burned in digestion and more goes to where it needs to go, recovery and building muscle.

 As a convenient, easy digestible source of quality protein, eggs also contain key types of fat to help regulate important hormones such as testosterone.
 Add them to oatmeal and pancakes or add in some cheese, add hardboiled eggs to salads, rice and salads.